-Death is a natural part of life and being human.
+If it feels too scary to talk about death, pray about your concerns and ask yourself why you find it so hard.
+Because of sin, death is a natural part of life and being human.
 God cares about every aspect of our lives.
-He is compassionate and understanding.
-He remembers that He made us out of dust, and that we are fragile (Psalm 103:13-18).
+He remembers that He made us out of dust and that we are fragile (Psalm 103:13-18).
 His love for us is everlasting, in death as much as in life.
-And best of all, one day He will personally wipe away every tear of grief from our eyes (Rev. 21:4).
+And best of all, one day He will personally wipe away every tear of grief from our eyes (Revelation 21:4).

-Karen Holford is a family therapist who has spent time working in a hospice.
+Karen Holford is a family therapist who has spent time working in hospice.
 She is currently the family ministries director of the Trans-European Division.